Skip to main content

 Conservation And Sustainability

-Fen orchid conservation is a primary focus, with monitoring of the critically small population and management of the specific hydrological conditions required for this species in the dune slacks.
-Pine plantation thinning and partial removal restores light to the dune surface, allowing native dune vegetation to recover while maintaining sufficient shelter and red squirrel habitat.
-Saltmarsh management allows natural coastal processes to operate while monitoring for any adverse changes to the internationally important bird feeding areas.
-Water level management in the dune slacks maintains the wet conditions required by orchids and other moisture-dependent species.
+Conservation management focuses on maintaining the hydrological conditions in the dune slacks that support the reserve's diverse orchid flora and moisture-dependent invertebrates.
+Pine plantation thinning and partial removal restores light to the dune surface, allowing native dune vegetation to recover while maintaining sufficient shelter for woodland species.
+Saltmarsh management allows natural coastal processes to operate while monitoring for any adverse changes to the internationally important bird feeding areas on the estuary.
+Water level management in the dune slacks maintains the wet conditions required by moisture-dependent species including marsh helleborine and round-leaved wintergreen.

 Visitor Ratings